"Wellbeing for your Whole Being"

 “That which we seek, is already present within us”

 I believe yoga is much more than just the world’s best system for staying healthy.
 The practices and philosophies of yoga energize your body, mind and soul and lead to a deep inner happiness.
 Although I started practicing yoga 30 years ago, it was in 2012 when I began attending daily yoga classes that I truly experienced the full benefits of yoga and discovered changes happening on the inside.
 My teacher training began in 2015 with the completion of over 100 hours of “immersion” in an Anusara-based system under Julie Smerdon.
 In 2017 I completed a further 250 hours in a Vinyasa system under Jacqui Sellers.
+In 2018 I travelled to India and completed 300 hours in a traditional Hatha system at Shiva Tattva in Rishikesh.
 I started teaching yoga classes in 2016 with a style that combines alignment and flow with a sprinkling of philosophy.

 I expected my first yoga class to be a flexibility test.
 Instead, I discovered ‘concentration’.
 I had had ADD.
 In yoga, I found I could focus and discipline myself.
 To my delight, I also felt a quietude and serenity that I had never experienced before.
 I noticed that just one class supported me mentally throughout the whole week.
 My attention span increased in all aspects of life and my compulsive behaviours decreased.